nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## **User Interface (UI)**

-These are the two different screens you will be interacting with in Foster Family.
+There are two different screens you will interact with in Foster Family.

-### The Main Window
+### The Main Page

 ![Ui](images/Ui.png)